 When you are writing how-to guides, think of a user that already knows some of the basics of your app.
 This is a bit different than tutorials, so be mindful of the intended end user you are writing for.

 Put yourself in the shoes of an absolute beginner to your app.
 This is where tutorials shine.
 They are learning oriented, with the specific mind set of instructing a newcomer exactly what to do next.
 You are teaching them how to complete a certain task through a series of steps.

 What's crucial for the user here, is that after completing the tutorial, they can make sense of the rest of your documentation, and as they finish more, your product itself.

 Tutorials can be difficult to write.
 They need to be useful, accessible for a beginner, easy to follow, relevant and thorough.

 This category is a bit different than the rest.
-It's purpose is to provide understanding, give context or explain background/big picture topics.
+It is purpose is to provide understanding, give context or explain background/big picture topics.
 Explain why things are they way they are. (e.g. design decisions, technical constraints, etc.) For example, Markdown - how it's handled in snazzyDocs, and why it's different than the rest.

 This is where you can relax a little, and not be so specific (e.g. step 1, then step2, etc.).
 It's not the place for instruction or technical reference.
-You can turn off the teaching voice, share a little insider knowledge and personality.
+You can turn off the robot voice, share a little insider knowledge and personality.
 Imagine the reader trying to gain insight, rather than solve a problem.

 As the name implies, reference sections are information based.
 These describe the inner-workings, as thoroughly and accurately as possible.